scheduleonce/once-ui/projects/ui/src/lib/oui/panel/README.md

 ## Add custom width in panel

 By default, the Panel width will be 270px.
-The width can be changed using the `width` attributes.
+The width can be changed using the `width` attributes upto 512px.
+Width value should always be in pixels.

 ```html
 <oui-panel-icon [ouiPanelTriggerFor]="afterBelowImage"> </oui-panel-icon>